nathanin/histo-seg/ReadMe.md

 * Use-case 3: lung adenocarcinoma growth patterns, with converted Full-Connected deconvolution layers; trained on whole tile examples.

+### Preparing data
+Data is presumed to exist grouped by eventual class, for classificaiton, or in feature-annotation pair folders for segmentation.

 Direct questions & comments to ing[dot]nathany[at]gmail[dot]com